 With simple ingredients which include: 1 Recipe Paisa Pinto Beans (Frijoles Paisas), 1 Recipe white Rice (Arroz Blanco), 1 Recipe Shredded Beef (Carne en Polvo), 4 Fried Pork Belly (Chicharrones), 4 Cooked Chorizos, 4 Fried eggs sunny side up, 4 baked plantains or Tajadas de Plátano, 1 Recipe Hogao, Lime and Avocado for Serving, it is made with the following steps:

 - Prepare the beans, hogao and powdered beef one day ahead and keep in the refrigerator.

 - When you are going to serve the bandeja paisa, heat the beans and powdered beef and hogao.
 Make the chicharrones.

 - Cook the white rice and plantains.

 - To serve, place the rice in a tray or platter and place the rest of the ingredients as you like.
 I prefer the beans in a separate bowl, but you can ladle the beans next to the rice if you like.

 - Bring the hogao in a serving dish to the table, so people can place it on top of the beans if they like.

 It is advisable to drink with this dinner something soft, like a lemonade, water or fruit juice without milk.
-It is time to leave your comfort zone and enjoy the savory taste of this very rich Colombian dish.
+It is time to leave your comfort zone and enjoy the savoury taste of this very rich Colombian dish.